-Gives a user the ability to view published reports and mark reports as their favorites.
+It gives a user the ability to view published reports and mark reports as their favorites.
 The user cannot change filtering data.

-Gives a user the ability to view a list of events to which they have been assigned to provide or perform a service.
+It gives a user the ability to view a list of events to which they have been assigned to provide or perform a service.
 They can also indicate if the service they are providing is in progress or completed.

-Gives a user the ability to view and manage event oversight requests.
+It gives a user the ability to view and manage event oversight requests.
 They can view the event details associated with each request.

-Gives a user the ability to create and maintain buildings, rooms, and room types.
+It gives a user the ability to create and maintain buildings, rooms, and room types.

-Gives a user the ability to create and maintain service providers, resources, and resource groupings.
+It gives a user the ability to create and maintain service providers, resources, and resource groupings.

-Gives a user the ability to maintain statuses, event types, and organization types.
+It gives a user the ability to maintain statuses, event types, and organization types.

 Room Sign Administrator

-Gives a user the ability to set up a room sign, including associating the sign with a specific room.
+It gives a user the ability to set up a room sign, including associating the sign with a specific room.

-Gives a user the ability to set up academic statuses and manage all academic settings.
+It gives a user the ability to set up academic statuses and manage all academic settings.

 It gives a user the ability to create terms and import course data from an external system.